DanWlker/dead_links_scraper/README.md

-Web Scraper for dead links in a website.
-Refer [parallel](https://github.com/DanWlker/dead_links_scraper/tree/parallel) for concurrent version
+Web Scraper for dead links in a website that supports both parallel and sequential execution

 ## To Build: